How to Build a Healthy Charcuterie Board

 Missing an ingredient?
 Find a substitute with the ingredient swap assistant!

-There are no set rules when it comes to building a healthy charcuterie board.
+There are no set rules for building a healthy charcuterie board.
 The key is balance.
 Fill it with quality ingredients like nitrate-free meats, artisan cheeses, fresh vegetables, and fruit.
+Here are a few quick steps to get you started:

 Choose a mix of your favorite meats with different flavors and textures, think salty, smoky, spicy.
 To keep it on the healthier side, look for nitrate-free options that are minimally processed and lower in sodium, especially if you’re watching salt intake.